babylonchain/finality-provider/docs/finality-provider-export.md

 > Creates the config file and one directory for logs.

-The finality provider need a private and public key on the consumer chain, in this case `babylon`, for creating a key for the finality provider run `fpd keys add --key-name [my-name]`.
-For this command, several flags are available:
+To connect the finality provider to a specific consumer chain (`Babylon chain` in this case), we need to generate a key pair for it.
+Run `fpd keys add --key-name [my-name]` to create the key pair.
+Some available flags:

 - `--key-name` mandatory as it identifies the name for the key to be created.
 - `--chain-id` mandatory as it specifies the chain ID to be used for context